joshuaharry/jscontract/workspaces/type-explorer/README.md

 TypeError: Object mismatch, expecting "{set, has, get, swap, del}", got "{dict, set, has, get, swap, del}"
 ```

 If you see that message, then congratulations!
-The system is wroking properly on your machine.
+The system is working properly on your machine.

 ## Usage